Your specialized wholesaler importer and manufacturer. Since 1981. Own production in Asia

 If the nickel iron content is a main component, besides intercalated minerals like Peridote, Pyroxene and Plagioclase, Meteorites are called stony iron meteorites .
 A well-known representative of this group is the Pallasite, which contains beside nickel iron mainly Peridote.
 Thus Pallasite represents at the same time the Urmaterie of our earth, because our homeland planet consists for the most part of a nickel iron core and the peridot-leading earth mantle.

-The largest part of the shooting stars, which reach our planet, burn up during the entrance into the atmosphere.
+Most of the shooting stars that reach our planet burn up when they enter the atmosphere.
 Only in rare cases do fragments reach the Earth's surface.
-Of these, most Meteorites fall into the oceans, which make up most of the surface on Earth.
-All others reach the land surfaces and there mostly uninhabited area, thus remain undiscovered.
-The then still vanishingly small portion is found and can be documented finally.
-To make matters worse, this cosmic material must visually stand out from the surrounding rock at the site where it is found in order to be noticed, and it weathers easily due to the oxidation of the metallic iron, which is not stable on the Earth's surface.
-Decay in our temperate climates progresses faster than in arid regions (deserts), where water is lacking, or ice regions (Antarctica), which freeze the finds.
-Due to better preservation, they can accumulate over thousands of years, are protected from the weather by new sediment layers and are preserved for long periods of time.
-By later recent weathering processes (thawing of the glaciers, wind erosion in hot deserts) again released one finds then regular meteorite fields ("meteorite traps").
-Therefore many factors play a role, if a Meteorite survives at all and in consequence can be found at all.
-Therefore Meteorites are very rare and valuable.
+Of these, most meteorites fall into the oceans, which make up most of the Earth's surface.
+All others reach land areas, mostly uninhabited regions, and thus remain undiscovered.
+The remaining tiny fraction is found and can ultimately be documented.
+To make matters more difficult, this cosmic material must stand out visually from the surrounding rock at the site where it is found in order to be noticed, and it weathers easily due to the oxidation of metallic iron, which is unstable on the Earth's surface.

 The witnesses from the universe occur world-wide.
 The most important occurrences are in Namibia, Ukraine, Mexico, Chile, USA, Russia, China, Australia and Argentina.
 Found pieces are usually named after their place of discovery (place, river etc.).
 The world's largest meteorite, an iron meteorite called Hoba, weighs 60 tons and was found in Namibia in 1920.
 The meteorite Nogata from the year 861 A.D. is the earliest worldwide observed case of which material is still preserved today, but in Europe the meteorite of Elbogen in Bohemia from 1400 A.D.
 Extensively weathered meteorites, which can only be recognized by their structure, can be found e. g. in Sweden from the Ordovsko meteorite.

-It can be also that the earth atmosphere brakes v.a. smaller Meteorites in such a way that they simply fall in the free fall to the ground or are blown apart explosively.
+It can be also that the earth atmosphere breakes especially smaller Meteorites in such a way that they simply fall in the free fall to the ground or are blown apart explosively.
 Studies have shown that there were on average about five such observed meteorite falls per year in the years 1970 to 2009.
 In fact, however, there are many more.
 The result of an estimation from photographically recorded meteor trajectories shows that on the total area of the earth distributed 19,000 cases and on land area of the earth 5800 cases are to be registered.
 Transferred to Germany that would be about 14 impacts per year.

 Small fractures or hairline cracks can be the reason that a meteorite also breaks into several fragments when entering the earth's atmosphere and forms an impact crater at different places.
 One such very well known multiple event is the Nördlinger Ries and Steinheimer Becken from the Miocene.
 Due to the heat of the impact, the surrounding rock is melted, cools very quickly and falls down as Tektite.
 This natural Glass is therefore a product of an impact crater and no meteorite, even if this is to be read up in such a way several times.
 Tektites are named after their locality (type locality), e.g. Moldavite (Moldova) or Lybian Glass (Lybia).

-More information on Moldavite and Tektite can be found here.
+More information on Moldavite and Tektites

 Meteorites were used to manufacture cult objects, tools and weapons or were used for religious purposes.
 In Egypt, iron beads with a nickel content of 7.5 percent were found from 3500 to 3000 B.C., suggesting meteoritic origin, especially since the date predates the Iron Age proper.
 A dagger blade from Tutankhamun's tomb is also said to have been made of meteoric iron.
 Reports of shooting stars are known since about 470 BC by the Greek writer Plutarch.
 The scientific study of meteorites began at the end of the 18th century.
 In the Natural History Museum in Vienna is the oldest meteorite collection in the world and today with about 1100 objects also the largest exhibition collection of this kind.
 There to see is also the Hraschina meteorite from the year 1751.
 One assumes that approx. altogether 45,000 meteorites in private and publicly accessible collections "are conserved".